Product Requirements Document (PRD)

 |---|---|---|

-| Lead qualification rate | Chat leads reach sales call at higher rate than form leads | CRM comparison over 90 days |
+| Lead qualification rate | Chat leads reach sales call at ≥ 1.5× the rate of form leads (minimum threshold for go/no-go) | CRM comparison over 90 days |

 | Contact capture rate | > 15% of chat conversations result in email captured | Chat analytics |

-| Hot lead response time | < 5 minutes during business hours | Handoff system logs |
+| Hot lead response time | Sales team follows up within 2 business hours of Slack notification | Handoff system logs |

 | Conversation progression | > 30% of qualifying interactions reach Stage 3 (proposal) | Conversation state analytics |